mostafa-abdullah/yu-gi-oh/README.md

 # yu-gi-oh
-YuGiOh created with Java including the graphic user interface and the AI.
+YuGiOh game created with Java including the graphic user interface and the AI.